MF42-DZH/ModePile/README.md

 [![ModePile Pack CI](https://github.com/MF42-DZH/ModePile/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/MF42-DZH/ModePile/actions/workflows/main.yml)

+# NOTICE

+Development on this modpack will be temporarily halted as its modes and features will be grandfathered into [nullpomino-ce](https://github.com/AZL-Reworks/nullpomino-ce).
+Thank you for your patience and understanding.

 ## Modes Available:

 Click the links that are available in the mode names to get a YouTube video demonstration.